Browser does not support script.

 Together History and Religion help us understand the modern world.
 By combining these subjects you will explore the beliefs people hold, as well as how our past led us to our current contexts and situations.

-100% History students responded with a 100% positivity score for how often the course is intellectually stimulating.
-(National Student Survey 2023
+100% History students responded with a 100% positivity score for how well their course developed knowledge and skills that they will need for the future.
+(National Student Survey 2025)

-100% Religion, Theology and Philosophy students responded with a 100% positivity score for how much they had the chance to explore ideas and concepts in depth.
-(National Student Survey 2023)
+100% Religion, Theology and Philosophy students responded with a 100% positivity score for how good teaching staff are at explaining things.
+(National Student Survey 2025)

 York campus